2019 – A year of transformation

 Our Lights business had a difficult year with increased raw material costs and soft volumes.
 However, for both lighters and matches, portfolio price/mix effects were favorable which helped to offset the effects of lower volumes.
 In our continuing efforts to align the scale of our operations to market opportunities, we implemented restructuring activities during 2019, which have been fully funded through timber and land sales.

 During the year, we distributed strong cash returns to our shareholders through dividends and share repurchases.
-We paid 2,911 MSEK in dividends consisting of both an ordinary dividend and a special dividend following the final sale of shares in STG.
-We also repurchased shares for 2,512 MSEK.
-At the upcoming Annual General Meeting, the Board of Directors will be proposing an ordinary dividend of 10.50 SEK.
+We paid 1,777 MSEK in dividends and repurchased shares for 2,989 MSEK.
+At the upcoming Annual General Meeting, the Board of Directors will be proposing a 19 percent increase in the dividend to 12.50 SEK.